Carbon Capture, Utilization, and Storage

 As the interest in carbon capture, utilization and storage (CCUS) continues to grow around the world, so does the need for qualified professionals with unique faculty to take on the challenge.
 Mines’ CCUS graduate certificate program fills that need.
 By bringing together our world-renowned knowledge in the earth sciences, engineering and economics and business fields, the CCUS program enables students to explore the unique challenges around carbon sequestration, climate change and the energy transition while acquiring the skills needed to advance their career.

-Requirements to obtain a Certificate in CCUS: Complete the Climate Change and the Energy Transition courses along with either the Geologic Storage or the Capture and Utilization courses.
+Requirements to obtain a certificate in CCUS: Complete the Climate Change and the Energy Transition courses along with either the Geologic Storage or the Capture and Utilization courses.

 Degrees Offered